njazz/ceammc-pdobject-class-wrapper/README.md

 - Converts lists <->vectors of strings/numbers
 - Supports CEAMMC Set and Dict data types
 - Can output functions, static and non-static methods as DataAtoms containing function pointer.
+- Creates [local.* ] and [global.* ] data storage objects for classes with default and copy constructors.

 ##### Current limitations